andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

 There is even a definition (the first of these that we come across in Gelfand too if I recall correctly)

+#### Definition
-Definition: Assume that we have two polynomials (both in the same, single variable), called the dividend and the divisior.
+ > Assume that we have two polynomials (both in the same, single variable), called the dividend and the divisior.
 To perform a division means to find two other polynomials , called the quotient and the remainder such that (dividend) = (quotient).(divisor) + remainder) where the degree of the remainder is less than the degree of the degree of the divisor (or is zero)

 For super-clarity,